Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/installPython.md

     print('ERROR: could not import PySide')
     sys.exit(1)

-print('SUCCESS: The Python interpreter is properly configured for Shotgun in Unity')
+print('SUCCESS: The Python interpreter is properly configured for Shotgrid in Unity')
 ```